-Valvoline is one of the few quick lubes in America that have a near flawless customer rating.
+Valvoline is one of the few quick lubes in America that has a near-flawless customer rating.
 They are friendly, skilled and go about their job fast.

 Not to mention that they are a lot cheaper than getting an oil change at a dealership.
-With a variety of oil change packages to choose from and some great discounts thrown in, it’s almost a no-brainer decision.
+With a variety of oil change packages to choose from and some great Valvoline oil change coupons are thrown in, it’s almost a no-brainer decision.

-How much does an oil change cost at Firestone?
+How much does an oil change at Firestone cost?

-Firestone Autocare has more than 1700 locations around the United States.
+Firestone Complete Auto Care has more than 1700 locations around the United States.
 It’s not a quick lube mind you.
 But their services are often cheaper than a quick lube franchise.
 And they offer some great discounts on their website itself.

-Firestone oil change prices, for example, are among the cheapest in the business.
+Firestone oil change, for example, is among the cheapest in the business.

-Firestone standard oil change can be availed for just $24.99 currently thanks to a discount coupon.
+Firestone standard oil change can be availed for just $24.99 currently thanks to a discount.
 That’s at least $5 cheaper than Jiffy Lube.

 The only brand that can beat the price is Walmart with their Pit Crew service.